-Matt was released in mid-March of 2019, and moved into the room that opened up now that Billy has moved on.
+Matt was released in mid-March of 2019.
 I have known Matt for several years.
 While he was in prison, I taught him his catechism, and stood with him as he was baptized and received Confirmation and his First Holy Communion.
-He has already found a job working at a roofing company.
-Matt is an artist and musician, and wants to go back to school to study graphic design and website design to begin a new career and a new life for himself.
+Since getting out, he has worked in roofing and road construction.
+Matt is an artist and musician, and practices both diligently.
 He has also been able to successfully transition to his own apartment in January, 2020 and finished his sentence in mid-2020.

 Sean moved into My Father's House in June of 2019 from the halfway house, taking Brad's place.
 He works at a textiles company that has contracts with hotels and restaurants.
 He hopes to be able to reconnect with siblings as he reestablishes his life.
-Sean recently bought a car and is saving for his own apartment and for a car.
+Sean recently bought a car and is saving for his own apartment.